Christian Kabasele: Watford

 Kabasele made his first appearance of the 2019–20 season, coming against Coventry City in the second round of the League Cup, starting the whole game and setting up Watford's third goal of the game, in a 3–0 win.
 Having appeared on the substitute bench at the start of the 2019–20 season, he started eight matches in the first four months of the season.
 However, Kabasele was sent–off for a second bookable offence, as the club won 2–0 against Norwich City on 8 November 2019.
 After serving a suspension and then sidelined with an injury, he returned to the starting line–up against Crystal Palace on 7 December 2019 and kept a clean sheet, in a 0–0 draw.
 Kabasele played a role against Manchester United on 22 December 2019, setting up the club's first goal of the game, in a 2–0 win.
 However, he was sent–off in the 71st minute for a professional foul, in a 2–1 win against Wolverhampton Wanderers on 1 January 2020.
 Shortly, it was reported on 9 January 2020 that Kabasele signed a contract extension with Watford.
 Kabasele continued as a first-team regular, and by the time the season was suspended because of the COVID-19 pandemic, he had made 19 league appearances.
 Kabasele remained an integral part of the team once the season resumed behind closed doors, and set up a late equaliser for Craig Dawson to settle a draw on 20 June 2020.
 However, Watford were relegated to the Championship following a 3–2 loss against Arsenal in the last game of the season.
-At the end of the 2019–20 season, he went on to make thirty–one appearances in all competitions.
+During the 2019–20 season, he made 31 appearances in all competitions.

+Udinese

+On 25 July 2023, Kabasele joined Serie A club Udinese for an undisclosed fee.